 N9.
 Webb Miller, I Found No Peace: The Journal of a Foreign Correspondent.
 First published in the USA in 1936 by Simon and Schuster.

-N10.
-For a close examination of Howard’s version of what happened, see ‘Roy W. Howard in Brest’ Parts One and Two on this website.
+N10.For a detailed examination of Howard’s version, see ‘Roy W. Howard in Brest’ Parts One and Two on this website.